 In November 2020 CLARIN and SSHOC organised SSHOC Considerations for the Vocabulary Platforms,.
-The workshop followed on from three previous sessions, each dedicated to a candidate vocabulary hosting and management platform, and enabled participants to critically evaluate the candidates, learn about ongoing project work on controlled vocabularies and thesauri, and discuss the potential for identifying a common SSHOC vocabulary platform.
+The workshop followed on from three preliminary sessions, each dedicated to a candidate vocabulary hosting and management platform.
+The final session allowed participants to compare and critically evaluate the proposed candidates, learn about ongoing project work on controlled vocabularies and thesauri, and discuss the potential for identifying a common SSHOC vocabulary platform.

 Links to the workshop slides and a recording of the event appear at the end of the article.

 Prior to the workshop, the SSHOC team had evaluated several platforms through focused surveys and interviews with experts, and produced a set of requirements that would accommodate the diverse needs of the SSH scientific community.